2026-2027 Academic Catalog

 • Learn and track their progress with general graduation, CU Denver Core Curriculum, CLAS Graduation, and major, minor, or certificate program requirements

-• Connect at least once a semester with all academic advisors, including CLAS, Faculty/Program, and Health Professions Advisors
+• Connect at least once a semester with all academic advisors, including CLAS, Major, Minor, Certificate, and Health Professions Advisors

 • Know and follow CU Denver and CLAS policies, procedures, and deadlines